 Step 2.
 Form a silver tag by making 4 turns of oval tinsel down the hook.
 Then pass the tinsel between the hooks and tie it off on the underside of the shank.

 Step 3.
-To form the tail, tie in a small bunch of yellow bucktail fibers, then 2 strands of crystal flask, and the small bunch of flame-orange bucktail.
+To form the tail, tie in a small bunch of yellow bucktail fibres, then 2 strands of crystal flask, and the small bunch of flame-orange bucktail.
 I prefer the tail length to be twice the length of the body.
 Trim the waste ends and run the thread towards the eye

 Step 4.
 Tie in the holographic tinsel on top of the hook and the oval tinsel rib on the underside of the hook.
 Tidy up the body by taking the thread down to the tail and halfway back up the shank.